dahlsailrunner/knowyourtoolset-blog/content/2025/05/tips-for-communication.md

 and then do one of two things - or both:

 * Come back to it later (best is the next day, after a night's sleep)
-* Ask for feedback from people whose opinions you value
+* Ask for feedback from people you trust

 I did both of the above when writing this post. :wink: